humdrum-tools/vhv-documentation/filters/dissonant/index.md

 ### Dissonant third quarter passing tone (Q, q) ###

 A dissonant third quarter passing tone, a regular passing tone.
 It corresponds to a dissonance in the metric position of a weak minim that lasts only a quarter note.
-It is approached and left by step in the same direction and must be preceded by a note with a duration of at least a minim.
+It is approached and left by step in the same direction and must be preceded by a note with a duration of at least a minim (half-note).
 If it descends, it gets the `q` label as in the following example.

 A dissonant third quarter passing tone, labeled `q` in the example below, is similar to a descending passing tone.
 It corresponds to a dissonance in the metric position of a weak minim that lasts only a quarter note.
 It is approached and left by a step down and must be preceded by a note with a duration of at least a minim (half note).
 There is no ascending form for this dissonance type.

 {% include verovio.html
 	humdrum-visible="false"